Pepperoni2/nextjs-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a thesis project, please do not pursue any legal action.
+The website is non-commercial and for educational purposes only.